ankicommunity/ankicommunity-sync-server/README.rst

 Anki Server
 ===========

+`Anki <http://ankisrs.net>`_ is a powerful Open Source flashcard application, which helps you quickly and easily memorize facts over the long term utilizing a spaced repetition algorithm.

+Anki's main form is a desktop application (for Windows, Linux and MacOS) which can sync to a web version (AnkiWeb) and mobile versions for Android and iOS.

-A personal Anki Server (so you can sync against your own server rather than AnkiWeb).
+This is a personal Anki Server, which you can sync against instead of AnkiWeb.

-It also includes a RESTful API, so that you could implement your own AnkiWeb if you wanted.
+It also includes a RESTful API, so that you could implement your own AnkiWeb-like site if you wanted.

+It was originally developed to support the flashcard functionality on `Bibliobird <http://en.bibliobird.com>`_, a web application for language learning.

 Installing the easy way!
 ------------------------